 Why should I consider mediation for my divorce or post-divorce conflict?

-Mediation allows couples to work through sometimes difficult custody, support and property division issues.
-It avoids the expense, stress and uncertainty of a judge deciding your family issues in a highly-structured environment.
+Mediation allows couples to work through sometimes difficult custody, support, and property division issues.
+It avoids the expense, stress, and uncertainty of a judge deciding your family issues in a highly-structured environment.
 Mediation allows the parties to informally craft their own solutions instead of turning over important decisions to a virtual stranger.
 Couples who successfully mediate their disputes rather than presenting the issues to a judge have ownership over the solutions and are more likely to abide by the agreements that they reach so that they can move past their disputes, especially when children are involved.

 How long does the process take?